EmmanuelUwem1/EmmanuelUwem1/README.md

 ## Collaboration

-I am always looking for opportunities to collaborate on innovative projects and exchange ideas with fellow developers.
+I am always open to opportunities to collaborate on innovative projects and exchange ideas with fellow developers.
 If you have a project in mind or just want to connect, feel free to reach out.

 **Contact Me:** [emmanueluwem560@gmail.com](mailto:emmanueluwem560@gmail.com)